JanneMattila/some-questions-and-some-answers/q&a/la_and_servicebus.md

 }
 ```

-If `DeliveryCount >= appinfoB`, then message is completed and thus removed from the queue.
+If `appinfoB < DeliveryCount`, then message is completed and removed from the queue.

-If you abandon the message then it will be picked up by sub-sequent processing.
+Otherwise, message will be abandoned and it will be picked up again in by sub-sequent processing.

-Example screenshot from echo service after single message
+Example screenshot from echo service with single message
 when `appinfoB` has been set to `10` and
 Service Bus Queue `max delivery count` is also set to `10`:

 ![Echo](https://user-images.githubusercontent.com/2357647/117630995-731cd180-b184-11eb-9aea-df6963a51070.gif)

-As you can see from above animation, Logic Apps continues to pick up the message again and again,
+As you can see from above animation, Logic App continues to pick up the message again and again,
-and tries to successfully process that integration.
+and tries to successfully process the integration.
 There is no delay in starting
 the processing after previous processing has failed.

 Above scenario means that test message will land into Dead-Letter Queue (DLQ).